 SHALINI MONGIA, M.S., LMFT

-I am the owner of Alamo Counseling, a private practice comprised of highly skilled, warm, and engaging therapists and educators.
+Alamo Counseling is a group private practice comprised of highly skilled, warm, engaging therapists and educators.
 We implement evidence-based treatment with interventions from humanistic, cognitive-behavioral, and systemic therapies.
+Our clinical trainings and workshops are designed to build professional connection with interactive and experiential learning.
+I am passionate about helping clients, associates, and colleagues learn-then-live their unique potential.

-My background includes having served as an adjunct professor at CSU East Bay in the EPSY graduate program, and as Clinical Director of the Contra Costa Crisis Center managing the grief programs, clinical internships, and 211 call center.
-At John Muir Behavioral Health, I was on the adult and adolescent units of the Partial Hospitalization and Intensive Outpatient programs, and prior to that worked with survivors of abuse and trafficking at Ruby's Place.
-I am licensed in California and Utah, with certifications in EMDR, Clinical Supervision, and Family Mediation.
+My background includes teaching at CSU East Bay in the EPSY graduate program, and as Clinical Director of the intern, grief counseling, and 211 programs at Contra Costa Crisis Center.
+At John Muir Behavioral Health, I worked in the adult and adolescent units of the Partial Hospitalization and Intensive Outpatient programs, and prior to that was counseling survivors of abuse and trafficking.
+I am licensed in California and Utah, with certifications in EMDR, Imago (IRT), and Clinical Supervision.